 On April 3, 2012, residents of the 5+ county area served by FVTC approved a referendum authorizing the college to expand facilities.
-The expansion targets programs that are in high demand and impact many areas of our region: Public Safety, Health Care, Student Success, Transportation and Agriculture.
-As a result, many construction projects are now in the works, and some programs that have had waiting lists in the past will now have more availability.
+The expansion targeted programs that are in high demand and impact many areas of our region: Public Safety, Health Care, Student Success, Transportation and Agriculture.
+As a result, the construction projects are now complete, and some programs that have had waiting lists in the past will now have more availability.

 About the Projects

-FVTC's Facilities Development Plan includes the following 7 priority projects:
+FVTC's Facilities Development Plan included the following 7 priority projects: